Receiz / FAQ

 Create and manage OIDC clients in Receiz Connect, then implement Authorization Code flow with PKCE using discovery metadata.

-WireProof (Pro) and API
+WireProof (Automation) and API

 What is WireProof?

-What does Pro unlock for WireProof?
+What does Automation unlock for WireProof?

 Do we need FaceID/TouchID signing?

-Can we run a demo without signing in?
+Does a demo run without signing in?

 Advanced plan details

-Premium control set
+Authorship control set

-What Premium changes
+What Authorship changes

 Authorship, acknowledgment, and custody in one workflow